 5. You Can Make Your Home a More Difficult Target

 The harder it is for a thief to enter your home, the more likely they are to go somewhere else.
 Here are some effective deterrents:

-But, don’t just buy a sticker.
-If a burglar forces entry through your backdoor, and doesn’t trigger an alarm, they’ll know pretty quickly that you’re bluffing—and that your home is unguarded.
+- Don’t just bluff that you have a secure home.
+Don’t just buy a home security sticker or decal to post in front of your house.
+If a burglar forces entry through your back door, and doesn’t trigger an alarm, they’ll know pretty quickly that the sticker is a sham—and that your home is unguarded.

 Even if you follow these tips, they aren’t guaranteed to keep your home safe from burglars.
 Still, the harder it is to get to your goods and the more likely they are to get caught, the less likely a thief will be to select your home.
 If only I had known this earlier.